brettneese/brettneese.xyz/posts/2019-03-18/videotex.md

 Another interesting avenue of research is the Singapore Teleview system, which transmitted imagery via "Full Field Teletext transmissions from dedicated data inserters/UHF TV Transmitters."
 My understanding is this means imagery was transmitted the same way TV signals were transmitted!
 I'd love to reimplement this.

 Finally, [TELSTAR](https://glasstty.com/wiki/index.php/The_TELSTAR_Videotex_System) seems to be a re-implementation of a PRESTEL-like server, which can apparently be accessed fromRISC OS running on a Raspberry Pi (another thing I learned, Raspberry Pis can run RISC OS.)
+Another project might be building a traditional modem interface to a system like TELSTAR on top of Twilio or similar.